sfortz/VaryMinion/README.md

  - _DS*-*unit.py_ and _Claroline-*.py_ scripts are examples of usage of the learning framework.
  - _job-array-*.py_ scripts are examples of usage of the learning framework as an array job for SLURM.

+### Slurm-output

+This folder contains all the output files from the clusters.
+Each file register the standard output of a specific job.
+They are very useful for and debugging purposes.

+### Results

+The _Results_ folder contains output files from our experiments:
+- _csv\_metrics_ and _training\_metrics_ contain the same files (answering RQ1 and RQ2) except that the output format is either txt or csv.
+It stores accuracy, precision, recall, f1-score and support computed during training. _training\_metrics_ also stores confusion matrices which were not further analysed.
+- _latex\_analyses_ contains tables with average and standard deviation for each of the metrics (accuracy, precision, recall, f1-score), register as pdf and LaTeX.
+- _box\_plots_ contains one figure per metric (accuracy, precision, recall, f1-score).
+In each figure, there is one box-plot per dataset.
+- _statistics_ contains a figure with the result of a multi-comparison statistical test: a Friedman's test with a Nemenyi's post-hoc explanation.

 ## Execution

 There are three main ways to run the framework:
- - Using the _vary\_minion_ entry point either from another script (see _DS*-*unit.py_ for examples) or from the terminal: `python3 vary_minion.py  --dataset BPIC15.csv --model_type LSTM --nb_epochs 10 --nb_units 10 --training_ratio 66.
+ - Using the _training\_Model_ entry point either from another script (see _DS*-*unit.py_ for examples) or from the terminal: `python3 training_Model.py  --dataset BPIC15.csv --model_type LSTM --nb_epochs 10 --nb_units 10 --training_ratio 66‘.
 This commands trains a LSTM with 10 epochs and 10 units and 66% of training data for the BPIC15.csv datasets.
- - Using  _training\_Model, same options as above.
  - Using _job-array-*.py_ scripts with SLURM job scheduler.
 Examples of the SLURM bash scripts we used are in the root of this repository (_run-dragon*.sh_).

-### Results

-The _Results_ folder contains output files from our experiments.
-It follows a similar structure as the one that can be found in the _scripts_ folder:
-- _DS\_analyze_ contains metrics characterising class overlap (only for DS1 and DS2).
-- _csv\_metrics_ and _training\_metrics_ contain the same files (answering RQ1 and RQ2) except that the output format is either txt or csv.
-It represents accuracy and loss function results of training.
-- _results\_analyze_ and _alphabet\_coverage_ contain output files corresponding to scripts that can be found in the respective corresponding folders under _scripts_.